vercel/modelfusion/docs/tutorial/recipes/information-extraction.md

     new OpenAIChatModel({
       model: "gpt-4",
       temperature: 0, // remove randomness as much as possible
-      maxTokens: 200, // only a few tokens needed for the response }),
+      maxCompletionTokens: 200, // only a few tokens needed for the response }),
     {
       name: "storeCity",